jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### => System Aspects: Can’t call Outwards in the Object Ancestry

 < That’s not true at all.
 What IS true is that you can’t directly access anything outward in the object ancestry.
 You have to be given a reference to the outside in order to access it.
-The line that is the call, can go outward, but the line must be set by the outside >
+The line that is the call, can go outward, but the line might be set by the outside >

 ### => System Aspects